marssola/marssola.github.io/_posts/2021-07-19-qt6-cross-compiled-part1.md

 * Any Linux distribution
 * Docker installed and properly configured

->I won't cover Docker installation in this post, a quick search on **Google** will help you easily.
+>I won't cover Docker installation in this post, a quick search on **Google** will help you easily. :smirk:

 ## Starting

-To make it easier for other users to use, let's create HOME for the toolset in **/opt** and change the folder owner to be our user.
+To make it easier for other users to use, let's create HOME for the toolchain in **/opt** and change the folder owner to be our user.

 ```bash
 sudo mkdir -p /opt/toolchains